balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 <b><u>Note</u></b>

-More often than not, you will be unable to transform the ["pristine brain"](/blog/2017/03/18/pristine-logical-brain/#who-is-who) logic to a logical flow.<br>
+More often than not, you will be unable to transform the ["pristine brain"](/blog/2017/03/18/pristine-logical-brain/#who-is-who) methodology to a logical flow.
 This is because the ["pristine brain"](/blog/2017/03/18/pristine-logical-brain/#who-is-who) works very differently than the ["logical brain"](/blog/2017/03/18/pristine-logical-brain/#who-is-who).<br>
 Just because you solved something mentally, doesn't always mean you can write a program for it.
 It is for this reason, that we get stuck most of times when we try to pen something down.<br>
 ```